123jimin/wplace-joyeuse/README.md

 2. Click the title of the latest release.
 3. Scroll down.
 Under "Assets", click `BlueMarble.user.js`.
 4. If Tampermonkey has been installed correctly, then you should be greeted with the installation page.

+On mobile, Firefox is one of browsers that support Tampermonkey.

 The template coordinates for BlueMarble are: **1048 738 86 425**.